Back to Glossary

 Criminalization

-Under the provisions of the Health Insurance Portability and Accountability Act which became the law on January 1, 1997, persons who knowingly and willfully dispose of assets in order to become eligible for Medicaid payment of Long-Term Care expenses are subject to criminal penalties if doing so results in a period of ineligibility for Medicaid benefits.
+This started on January 1, 1997, when the Health Insurance Portability and Accountability Act (HIPAA) was passed.
+This law states that those who knowingly and willfully dispose of assets to meet Medicaid eligibility standards for long-term care expenses are subject to criminal penalties if doing so results in a period of ineligibility for Medicaid benefits.

-This was modified by the Deficit Reduction Act (DRA) of 2005.
-The period of ineligibility is now 5 years.
-This law encourages people to plan for long-term care in advance and avoid hiding or disposing of assets in order to qualify for Medicaid benefits.
+The Deficit Reduction Act (DRA) of 2005 later modified this law by extending Medicaid ineligibility to five years.
+This law encourages individuals to plan for long-term care in advance.
+It discourages hiding or disposing of assets to qualify for Medicaid benefits.

 Step 1 of 4